rsnikhil/Temporary_TGISA/Sail.md

 ## Plans for future functional coverage

-We plan to add support for RV32 and the F and D standard floating-point extensions, the Sv32 and Sv48 address translation modes, support for HINT encodings, PMP/PMA physical memory attributes and protection, and the N user-level interrupt standard extension.
+We plan to add support for the F and D standard floating-point extensions, support for HINT encodings, PMP/PMA physical memory attributes and protection.
 This may be followed by support for the hypervisor mode.

 ## Plans for long-term access, maintenance, etc.